COTSWOLD HOUSE

 Cotswold House has two restaurants.
 Juliana's blends contemporary decor and modern artworks with Regency architecture and ornate ceilings.
 Walls are half-panelled, lighting is warm and discreet, and the end wall is made up entirely of arched French windows framing the garden, illuminated at night.

 Hick's Brasserie has contemporary decor and a sweeping bar with moodily lit glass shelves.
 A log fire and deep burgundy paint lend atmosphere and warmth.
 There’s also an area overlooking an illuminated, glass water feature where you can hold a private dinner party.
-Chef John Sherry prepares British dishes with French influences for both restaurants, and produce is locally sourced where possible.
+The Head Chef prepares British dishes with French influences for both restaurants, and produce is locally sourced where possible.

 Dining out